Wastewater and drinking water treatment financial assistance program, amendments to ch 28

 Purpose and Summary

-The proposed amendments are intended to implement changes required by 2018 Iowa Acts, Senate File 512, including the addition of drinking water treatment facilities to the program.
+The amendments are intended to implement changes required by 2018 Iowa Acts, Senate File 512, including the addition of drinking water treatment facilities to the program.

 This rule making has no fiscal impact to the State of Iowa.